wongd1532/MyRunLogger/conceptual-schema/assumptions-and-constraints.md

     - All `pair`s must have a `pair_name`, `owner_id`, and `shoe_id`
     - `pair_name` is defaulted to `'Unnamed Pair'`
     - A `pair` can optionally have a `date_purchased`
-    - If `date_purchased` exists, it must not be in the future
 - Each location is represented by a `location` entity
     - All `location`s must have a `location_name`, `city`, and `country`
     - `location_name` is defaulted to `'Unnamed Location'`